cander/til/misc/wisdom.md

   obscure." - Adam Bornstein.
 - "Reps are the only antidote to being bad at something." - Arnold Schwarzenegger.
+- "Life starts at the end of your comfort zone." - José Andrés
 - "You can have results or excuses.
 Not both." - Arnold Schwarzenegger.